keithasaurus/koda-validate/README.md

 )
 ```
 A few things to note:
+- All the types used in the above example are understood by Koda Validate -- even `Literal`s.
+It can derive validators from most common types in Python.
 - `DataclassValidator[Ingredient]` can validate against a `dict`s or an `Ingredient` instance -- in both cases it will result in will return an `Ingredient` dataclass if valid.
 (NamedTupleValidators behave similarly)
-- All the types used in the above example are understood by Koda Validate -- even `Literal`s.
-It can derive validators from most common types in Python.

 Even when validators are derived, Koda Validate allows for customization.
 See DataclassValidator, TypedDictValidator, NamedTupleValidator for more info.

 ### Explicit Validators

+The heart of Koda Validate are a set of explicit `Validator`s which cover a wide range, from simple scalars to complex collections and unions.

 #### Scalars
 ```python3